duhaime/cheap-literature-hypothesis/README.md

-# cheap-literature-hypothesis
+# Mixed Model Book Prices
-Data and utilities for statistical analysis of book prices
+Data and utilities for mixed model analysis of early English book prices

 ###Data
 `data` contains price data extracted from the English Short Title Catalogue, an authoritative bibliography of texts published in English speaking countries 1473-1800.